Don't Guess Wrong: Apple, Google, and the Memory Science Behind Account Lockouts

 What Google Actually Does When You Guess Wrong

-In practice, that means three things:
+In practice, that means:

 - Wrong guesses on a known device typically prompt re-entry, then a CAPTCHA, then a secondary factor (device prompt, security key, recovery phone, recovery email).
 The exact sequence is not published.